billjenner/ReactApp/readme.md

 # ReactJS Full Stack Web Application
-### web application that profiles advanced features of React, Redux, Express, and Mongo
+### Web Application that profiles advanced features of React, Redux, Express, and Mongo
 ### Route user requests on the front end with React Router and on the backend with Express

 * Authentication flows in your app with Google OAuth authentication